libp2p/docs/content/concepts/introduction/users.md

 | **MultiversX** | MultiversX's adoption of libp2p has contributed to improved connectivity with support for multiple transport protocols. |
 | **Taiko Labs** | Taiko Labs has leveraged libp2p to build a robust, scalable, and efficient ZK-Rollup infrastructure. |

-Additions to this list of notable users are welcome and can be added to this list via [PR on Github](https://github.com/libp2p/docs/tree/master/content/concepts/introduction).
+This list of notable users is incomplete and constantly growing.
+Additions are welcome and can be added via [PR on Github](https://github.com/libp2p/docs/tree/master/content/concepts/introduction).